digitalex/codeless/README.md

 Note that the code by default uses Anthropic - you can change it in start.py.

+## Quick demo

+1. Run `demo.py`.
+2. Say 'wow!'
+3. Edit demo.py to try some other examples.
+4. Tell all your friends.

 ## Using with IDE

 In your favorite IDE, open a terminal window and start the listener: